 - Inform the cashier he gave you too much change back.

-- Do not gossip or talking badly about someone.
+- Do not gossip or talk badly about someone.

 - Remain true to your spouse or partner.